USask Law offers up to 50 Indigenous students the opportunity to complete a first-year property law course during spring/summer session.

 Verify your Indigenous membership/citizenship.
 Further information and access to complete this step is included in the application portal.

-Upload proof of acceptance as an Indigenous student to a Canadian law school.
-This could be a letter of admission that you received from the law school, where it should specify that you are receiving an Indigenous seat at your school, with your studies starting in the upcoming fall term.
+Upload proof of acceptance to a Canadian law school.
+This could be a letter of admission that you received from the law school, noting your studies start in the upcoming fall term.

 Apply